f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 11-Jul-2022::06:29:20.546 appliance-1 confd[127]: snmp snmpv2-trap reqid=1257440684 10.255.0.145:161 (TimeTicks sysUpTime=8626)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=fan-4)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2022-07-11 06:29:16.202497586 UTC)(OCTET STRING alertDescription=fan 4 at 26954 RPM)
     <INFO> 11-Jul-2022::06:29:20.546 appliance-1 confd[127]: snmp snmpv2-trap reqid=1257440684 10.255.0.144:161 (TimeTicks sysUpTime=8626)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=fan-4)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2022-07-11 06:29:16.202497586 UTC)(OCTET STRING alertDescription=fan 4 at 26954 RPM)

-Other messages are binary messages indicating the state of some hardware component, the AOM system may provide status of some hardware components on power up.
-The **Deasserted: CPU HW correctable error** is indicating that there is not an issue with te CPU HW correctable error.
+Other messages are binary messages indicating the state of some hardware component, the AOM system may provide status of some hardware components on power up or re-cycle.
+The **Deasserted: CPU HW correctable error** is indicating that there is **not** an issue with the CPU HW correctable error.
 This is un-intuitive because this is issued as a hardware-device-fault trap.

+Often times, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
+This should not be viewed as a positive or a negative status, it is merely communicating state of a component.
+As an example, in the system events a **Deasserted: CPU HW correctable error** message, means that there **are not** CPU HW correctable errors because the value is zero or Deasserted.
+The wording may not be not intuitive, and F5 is looking into making improvements to make the wording more clear.
+The example below shows the **show system events** for the message described above.

 .. code-block:: bash